breecummins/dsgrn_net_query/README.md

 ```
 The keys are the DSGRN network specifications, and the values are usually `[# matches, param_graph_size]`, if `count = true`, and `[true_or_false, param_graph_size]`, if `count = false`.

-However, the module `patternmatch.py` can save multiple files depending how many searches are indicated by the user.
-The example: `query_results_PathMatchInDomainGraph_wt_rnaseq_ts.json` indicates that queries were performed using the subroutine `PathMatchInDomainGraph` using the timeseries file `wt_rnaseq_ts.csv`.
+However, the module `CountPatternMatch.py` can save multiple files depending how many searches are indicated by the user.
+The example: `query_results_domain_wt_rnaseq_ts.json` indicates that queries were performed using the subroutine that checks for a match to the timeseries file `wt_rnaseq_ts.csv` by searching through the whole domain graph.
 Both `.csv` and `.tsv` file types are acceptable.
 The file itself contains a list of results:
 ```
 [(epsilon_1, # matches, param_graph_size), (epsilon_2, # matches, param_graph_size), ... ]
 ```
-If the subroutine `PathMatchInStableFullCycle` is specified, then the results are
+If the output file has the form `query_results_stablefc_wt_rnaseq_ts.json`, then the query was performed only within stable full cycles of the Morse graph.
+The results for each network specification are of the form:
 ```
 [(epsilon_1, # matches, # stable full cycles, param_graph_size),
  (epsilon_2, # matches, # stable full cycles, param_graph_size), ... ]
 ```
 Again, `# matches` will be `true_or_false` if `count` is set to `false`.

-# Customizing

-The `queries` package is extensible.
-Users can add DSGRN query modules to the package `dsgrn_net_query.queries` for inclusion in parameter files.
-The required API is a function with the following signature:

-      newmodule.query(networks_file.txt, params.json, optional_results_directory="")

-  The results must be saved to a `.json` file are saved to a file within the `optional_results_directory`.
-See the `queries` folder for already implemented queries with this API.

    # Troubleshooting